afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 # Work by Daniel Kahneman

 More and more people I speak to read "Thinking fast and slow".
-And then yawned and went back to living their lives the way they lived before.
+And then said "meh" and went back to living their lives the way they lived before.
 I hear the following sentiments:

 > You are telling me that people, en-masse, are irrational?
 Who would've